Code-Institute-Submissions/azimny86-Milestone-Project-2_NovRessub/README.md

 This is my second milestone on my Code Institute course, in which I was given the instructions to make an Interactive Front End Project.

+I'm thankful for you all visiting my project.
+If you have any suggestions, questions or feedback feel free to reach out to me on GitHub.

 # UX

 ## Goals